Everything and Nothing Child, Hailey Hardel

 Living in a society ruled by capitalism, we are constantly reminded that profits are prioritized over our well-being.
 No matter how much we work, consume, or compete to be the “best,” we will never be able to reach the false dream of fulfillment that had been promised to us.
 Most of us are always tired and dissociated, and we are left with less hope and more existential dread every day.

-With the help of tragic optimism, we can work together to build a better world with the understanding that even in the harshest realities, meaning can still be found.
+We can work together to build a better world with the understanding that even in the harshest realities, meaning can still be found.

 Imagination as resistance.
 Joy as resistance.
 Love as resistance.